Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Conclusion

 \section{Conclusion}

-We propose a novel ensemble fuzzing framework named \toolName that dynamically schedules resources during an ensemble fuzzing campaign by adaptively learning base fuzzers' performance, and evaluates the benefits of seeds from multiple dimensions.
-The evaluation results show that \toolName outperforms the state-of-the-art techniques EnFuzz~\cite{enfuzz} and Autofz~\cite{fu2023autofz} with the same set of base fuzzers, and detected 20 bugs in nine real-world projects with state-of-the-art base fuzzers, including 3 CVEs and 5 previous unknown bugs.
+We propose a novel ensemble fuzzing framework named \toolName that dynamically schedules resources during an ensemble fuzzing campaign by adaptively learning base fuzzers' performance and evaluating the benefits of seeds from multiple dimensions.
+The evaluation results show that \toolName outperforms the state-of-the-art techniques EnFuzz~\cite{enfuzz} and Autofz~\cite{fu2023autofz} with the same set of base fuzzers, and detected 20 bugs in nine real-world projects with state-of-the-art base fuzzers, including three CVEs and five previously unknown bugs.